 The ALS model with AR(1) transients gives a different inflation forecast at each horizon, thus giving any Taylor rule a menu of possible policy horizons to work with.
-The blue line in Figure 2 below shows predicted average inflation from 12/24 to the dates indicated.
-The observed 12/24 month-over-month annualized inflation rate of 3.06%, as shown by the green star, together with the time-varying AR(1) coefficient of 0.46, predicts 3.04% inflation over the coming month, 3.03% over the coming 3 months, and 3.02% over the coming year.
-However, marginal month-over-month predicted inflation, as shown by the red line, rises much more quickly toward the common asymptotic value of 3.02%, which it reaches within rounding error already at 3 months.
-The differences this month are negligible, but are much more apparent when lagged inflation is far from entrenched inflation, as it was for instance in 11/24, archived below.
+The blue line in Figure 2 below shows predicted average inflation from 1/25 to the dates indicated.
+The observed 1/25 month-over-month annualized inflation rate of 3.90%, as shown by the green star, together with the time-varying AR(1) coefficient of 0.45, predicts 3.47% inflation over the coming month, 3.31% over the coming 3 months, and 3.17% over the coming year.
+However, marginal month-over-month predicted inflation, as shown by the red line, falls much more quickly toward the common "entrenched" asymptotic value of 3.12%, which it reaches within rounding error already at 6 months.